 - Your last day of employment

 - Your contact details

-When you have handed in your letter of resignation, you will still have to work for least a half term.
+When you have handed in your letter of resignation, you will still have to work for least a half-term.

 You owe it to the pupils to ensure that you are present and that your work is still as good as it was before you handed in your resignation letter.

-Becoming a private tutor is a natural progression for ex-teachers, especially if they are passionate about honing the unique abilities of each individual.
-It's also a great way for ex-teachers to bridge the gap during the transition between their teaching career and their new job.
+Becoming a private tutor is a natural progression for former instructors, especially if they are passionate about honing the unique abilities of each individual.
+It's also a great to bridge the gap during the transition between their professional career and their new job.

-Maintaining a positive relationship with your employer and your former colleagues will not only help you to view your time at the school in a positive light, but it will also give you confidence in the future as you realise all of the reasons why your decision to leave teaching was the right one.
+Maintaining a positive relationship with your employer and your former colleagues will not only help you to view your tenure at the school in a positive light, but it will give you confidence in the future as you realise all of the reasons why your decision to leave this professional field were spot on.

 Unfortunately, this is one aspect of the parent-teacher relationship that is often overlooked.